Onursoyar/SYR-tech/README.md

 ## Features
-There features of this project consists of -
+The features of this project consist of -
 - The user must enter a username and it should be between 3 to 12 characters.
 - The terminal throws a message to the user when -
     - There are any special characters in the name.